bitcap-co/ipr-daemon/README.md

 ## ipr-daemon
-IPR Daemon (later referred to as iprd) is an ASIC miner listener, sniffing IP report messages live on the wire from a LAN.
+IPR Daemon (later referred to as IPRD) is an ASIC miner listener, sniffing IP report messages live on the wire from a LAN.

 ## Overview
 iprd serves as a LAN-wide listening backend for ASIC miners by sniffing IP report packets sent by the miners.
 It captures the received IP & MAC addresses along with the miner type over an TCP stream for easy reading and integration with front-ends/applications like its sister project [bitcap-ipr](https://github.com/bitcap-co/bitcap-ipr).

 ## How it works
-iprd is designed to run on a local server/PC with direct access to the LAN.
+IPRD is designed to run on a local server/container with direct access to the LAN.
 Instead of running UDP listeners on specific ports, it looks at ALL local UDP packets in real-time and processes each one to determine if its a valid IP report packet.

 Effectively, works exactly like [WireShark](https://www.wireshark.org/) but specificly for IP Report packets.

 As it receives IP Report messages, it will send the data over a TCP broadcast/stream that is accessible over an configurable port (default: port 7788).

-## Highlights of iprd
+## Highlights of IPRD
  - IP Report listening/sniffing across LAN (even miners within VLANS!)
  - TCP Broadcasting for easy front-end/app integration
  - Duplicate packet handling
  - Wide OS support

 ## Building
-Currently, it supports UNIX-based distros (FreeBSD/pfSense/OPNsense, Ubuntu, MacOS) and Windows!
+Currently, IPRD is available for UNIX-based distros (FreeBSD/pfSense/OPNsense, Ubuntu, MacOS) and Windows!
-Pre-built binaries are available in Releases!
+Pre-built binaries and packages are available in [Releases](https://github.com/bitcap-co/ipr-daemon/releases)!

 ### Build dependencies
   - Go (>=1.24.0)